-- When two or more players have the exact same five-card hand.
-Keep in mind that in Texas Hold'Em, it's possible that every player plays the board, meaning that everyone's best hand is made by the five community cards; in this case, every player would take an equal portion of the pot.
+- When two or more players have the same five-card hand.
+Keep in mind that in Texas Hold’Em, every player may play the board, meaning that the five community cards make everyone’s best hand; in this case, every player would take an equal portion of the pot.

-- In certain games like Chicago, when certain cards (in this case, the highest spade in the hole) entitle players to half the pot.
+- In games like Chicago, when certain cards (in this case, the highest spade in the hole) entitle players to half the pot

 How to Split Pots

-The most common example of this is quartering: two players have the same low hand, but one has a better high hand.
-So they split the low, and one player takes the high, so that one player gets 75% of the whole pot and the other gets 25%, a quarter.
-But it's not uncommon for three or more players to play for the same high or low, so players might get one sixth or one eighth or an even smaller fraction of the pot, while one player ends up take two-thirds of five eights for themselves.
+The most common instance of high-low split pots is quartering: two players have the same low hand, but one has a better high hand.
+So they split the low, and one player takes the high, so one player gets 75% of the whole pot and the other gets 25%, a quarter.
+But it’s not uncommon for three or more players to play for the same high or low, so players might get one-sixth or one-eighth or an even smaller fraction of the pot, while one player ends up taking two-thirds of five-eighths for themselves.

 When one player is all in, they can win the main pot: the pot that every active player can theoretically win.
 But other players can continue betting amongst each other by placing their chips into a side pot: a pot that only some active players can win.
-And yes, sometimes the side pots can get even bigger than the main one!
+Sometimes the side pots can get even bigger than the main one!

 In these cases, the key is remembering who can win each pot.
 At casinos, this is simple enough, since the dealer sorts out each pot.
-But at home games, it's crucial to remember who can win each pot: every player can win the main pot, including the player who went all in first; then the next side pot can be won by everyone who could match the next all-in bet; and so on and so on.
-If it sounds complicated, don't be afraid to take extra steps to sort it out, if you play a lot of Omaha High-Low, you might consider keeping a pad and paper at the table!
+But at home games, it’s crucial to remember who can win each pot: every player can win the main pot, including the player who went all in first; then the next side pot can be won by everyone who could match the next all-in bet; and so on.
+If it sounds complicated, don’t be afraid to take extra steps to sort it out.
+Make sure to separate the side pots into their own piles of chips.
+If you play a lot of Omaha High-Low, you might consider keeping a pad and paper at the table!